cserl-iitb/bootcamp2022/warmup/Git_and_Github/README.md

 Get latest version from the remote repository.
 It helps you to avoid messing up your repository when you're in a collaboration.

+Note: You may encounter with <code>fatal: Authentication failed</code> error when you try to authenticate your GitHub account from the terminal.
+Follow the steps given in this [link](https://techexpertise.medium.com/github-authentication-failure-when-clone-fetch-pull-and-push-78181212b4e3) to resolve this issue or this [link](https://youtu.be/ytSoabxSQ6E) if you prefer watching video.

 Note: There are plenty of resources available online for more detailed reading.
 Feel free to look them up.

 ### Exercises